3-Round-Stones/callimachus/README.txt

 | Installation |
 ----------------

-There are two ways to acquire and run Callimachus:  Download the installer (preferred) or checkout the Subversion repository.
+There are two ways to acquire and run Callimachus:  Download the ZIP archive or checkout the Subversion repository.

-Callimachus has a graphical installer that is the primary way to install and configure Callimachus.
-The installer may be re-run any time you need to change your Callimachus configuration.
-You may also re-run the installer to change the password for the initial user.

-Execute the installer by running the Callimachus-Setup.exe on windows or Calilmachus-Setup.run on Mac and Linux.

-Once Callimachus is installed, you can start the server (if not already running) by executing the callimachus-start script located in the bin/ directory.
+If you download a ZIP archive of a release from http://callimachusproject.org/, extract it into a new directory.
+Copy etc/callimachus-defaults.conf to etc/callimachus.conf; change the ORIGIN and PORT to the be the same as the hostname and port (if not port 80); add an initial user as instructed.
+Execute a callimachus-setup script located in the bin/ directory to initialize the repository.
+The script will ask for a password for the initial user.
+Execute a callimachus-start script located in the bin/ directory to start the server.

 On Mac and Linux run:
+ $ sh bin/callimachus-setup.sh
- $ bin/callimachus-start.sh
+ $ sh bin/callimachus-start.sh

 On Windows run:
+ # bin/callimachus-setup.bat
  # bin/callimachus-start.bat

 In some environments, Callimachus may log "An exception has occurred in the